microsoft/X-Mem/README.md

 	- Supports rapid addition of new benchmark kernel routines
 	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes

-Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64 CPUs
+Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64, x86-64 with AVX extensions CPUs
 	- Designed to allow straightforward porting to other operating systems and ISAs
+	- 32-bit x86 port under development
-	- GNU/Linux on ARM port planned
+	- ARM port under development

 Memory throughput:
 	- Accurate measurement of sustained memory throughput to all levels of cache and memory
 	- Regular access patterns: forward & reverse sequential as well as strides of 2, 4, 8, and 16 words
 	- Random access patterns
 	- Read and write
-	- 32, 64, 128, 256-bit width memory instructions
+	- 32, 64, 128, 256-bit width memory instructions where applicable on each architecture

 Memory latency:
 	- Accurate measurement of round-trip memory latency to all levels of cache and memory
 	- Loaded and unloaded latency via use of multithreaded load generation

 Memory power:
-	- Currently collecting DRAM power via custom driver exposed in Windows performance counter API
 	- Support custom power instrumentation through a simple interface that end-users can implement
+	- Can collect DRAM power via custom driver exposed in Windows performance counter API

 Documentation:
 	- Extensive Doxygen source code comments, PDF manual, HTML

 INCLUDED EXTENSIONS (under src/include/ext and src/ext directories):
 	- Loaded latency benchmark variant with load delays inserted as nop instructions between memory instructions.
-	  This is done for 64-bit chunks, forward sequential read load threads only at the moment.
+	  This is done for 64 and 256-bit chunks on x86-64 with AVX extensions, forward sequential read load threads only at the moment.

 For feature requests, please refer to the contact information at the end of this README.